mhhennig/HS2/README.md

 ## Quick start <a name="quickstart"></a>

 The code has been tested with Python version 3.6.
-It is essential `numpy` and `cython` are available before installing.
+It is essential `numpy` is available before installing.
 The other dependencies will be installed by the installer.

 If your system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.

+### Installation via pip

+We suggest you use Anaconda if you don't have a favourite Python installed yet.
+We also recommend installing the code in a virtual environment (see below).
+A *tentative* pip distribution is available as follows:

+    pip install numpy scipy
+    pip install pip install --index-url https://test.pypi.org/simple/ herdingspikes

+To install from source, clone this repository and follow the instructions below.

 ### Linux/Mac